npetrangelo/ultri-websites/coop.ultri.com/docs/developers/index.md

 * We want permanent headcount to remain under one employee for every 1500 members.
 * The base salary is $50,000.
 * The max salary multiplier is five.
-Nobody may have a salry reater than $250,000.
+Nobody may have a salary greater than $250,000.
 * Developer equity earnings have no cap.